Wash the red lentils at least 3 times in warm water until the water comes out clear. Place in a large pot with 1.5L of water and boil for 15 minutes.

-Blend the chopped tomatoes in a hand blender.
-Bash 4 cm of ginger, 4 cloves garlic and 2 teaspoons of chilli powder in a mortar and pestle to form a thick paste.
+In a mortar and pestle, bash 4cm of ginger, 4 cloves garlic and 2 tsp of chilli powder to form a thick paste.

-For the garlic oil and toppings, thinly slice 6 cloves of garlic and the green chilli, finely chop the coriander and chop 4cm ginger into matchsticks.
+Thinly slice 6 cloves of garlic and the green chilli, finely chop the coriander and chop 4cm ginger into matchsticks.

 To check if the dhal is cooked, press a few grains between your fingers to feel if they are tender.
 Drain the dhal and add it into the curried tomatoes.
 Add in 250ml of water and continue cooking for 2 minutes.
-Season to taste and stir in 3/4 of the coriander.
+Season to taste and stir in ¾ of the coriander.

 Pour over garlicky oil over the dhal and put a lid on to allow the garlic flavour to infuse through.

-Finish with the remaining ginger, chilli and coriander and serve with a big bowl of rice or just on its own.
+Finish with the remaining ginger, chopped chilli and coriander and serve with a big bowl of rice or just on its own.